Section 1: INTRODUCTION AND SCOPE

 Mergers and Acquisitions: In the event of a merger, acquisition, or sale of all or part of Augrented's business, user information may be transferred to the acquiring entity as part of the transaction, subject to appropriate privacy protections and user notification.

-Bankruptcy or Insolvency: In the unlikely event of bankruptcy or insolvency proceedings, user information may be considered a business asset subject to transfer or sale, but such transfers would be subject to court oversight and applicable privacy laws.
+Bankruptcy or Insolvency: In the unlikely event of bankruptcy or insolvency proceedings, user information may be considered a business asset subject to transfer or sale, subject to court oversight and applicable privacy laws.

 Property Data Distribution: Publicly sourced property information is shared with Platform users and may be distributed through APIs, data exports, and other Platform features.
 This sharing does not require consent from property owners or managers as the information is derived from public sources.

-No Privacy Restrictions on Public Property Data: Property owners and managers who are also Platform users cannot restrict the sharing of publicly available information about their properties through privacy rights requests, as such information is not considered their personal data under this Privacy Policy.
+No Privacy Restrictions on Public Property Data: Property owners and managers who are also Platform users cannot restrict the sharing of publicly available information about their properties through privacy rights requests.

 Section 5: DATA RETENTION AND DELETION